d0tTino/d0tTino/README.md

 # Force evaluation with your local model
 ai --local "Translate text"

+# Read the prompt from standard input
+echo "Summarize" | ai --stdin
 ```

 Next, install the Git hooks so `pre-commit` runs automatically: